 Secondly, it will be beneficial for versions to be established that are specifically applicable to each form of AI.
-In the first instance, this can be done for the three currently mainstream forms discussed earlier - robotics, particularly remote-controlled and self-driving vehicles; cyborgisation; and AI/ML / neural-networking applications.
-For example, in a companion project, I have proposed 'Guidelines for Responsible Data Analytics' (Clarke 2018a).
-These are relevant to all forms of data analytics projects, including those that apply neural-networking approaches.
-Areas that they address include governance, expertise and compliance considerations, multiple aspects of data acquisition and data quality, the suitability of both the data and the analytical techniques applied to it, and factors involved in the use of inferences drawn from the analysis.
+This could be prioritised for currently mainstream forms such as robotics, particularly remote-controlled and self-driving vehicles; cyborgisation; and AI/ML / neural-networking applications.
+I have previously proposed 'Guidelines for Responsible Data Analytics' (Clarke 2018a), which are relevant to all forms of data analytics projects, including those that apply neural-networking approaches.
+Such guidance documents will benefit from reconsideration in light of these Principles for Responsible AI.

 The 'Principles for AI' are also capable of being further articulated into much more specific guidance in respect of sub-categories of AI technologies, artefacts, systems and applications.
 For example, sets could be spawned for each of vehicle collision-avoidance capabilities, specific prosthethic devices, and neural-network-based creditworthiness scoring schemes.